When to swim and snorkel Basking sharks?

 Is seeing them guaranteed?

-As with all marine wildlife basking sharks can be sometimes tricky to find and a few hours can be spent searching before we find them.
+As with all marine wildlife basking sharks can be sometimes tricky to find and a few hours can be spent searching before we find them so sorry but sightings are not guaranteed.
 However, each year we have had several weeks where we encounter them over and over again in the same place with many hours spent in the water with them.
 We also have our own network of fishermen, coastguard look-outs, helicopter pilots and even satellite technology to help us locate them.
+We also usually combine the trip with snorkelling with seals that are nearly always around.
 There is also a good chance of seeing dolphin, sunfish (Mola mola), whale, porpoise, grey seal and many species of sea bird as well.

 What time of year is best?